pojntfx/networked-linux-memsync/docs/notes.md

   - Uses HTTP/2 as the transport protocol to benefit from header compression and request multiplexing
   - Uses protobuf as the IDL and wire format, a high-performance, polyglot mechanism for data serialization (instead of the slower and more verbose JSON of REST APIs)
   - Supports unary RPCs, server-streaming RPCs, client-streaming RPCs and bidirectional RPCs
-  - Has pluggable support for load balancing, tracing, health checking and authentication
+  - Has pluggable support for load balancing, tracing, health checking and authentication[@google2023grpc]j
 - Supports many languages (Go, Rust, JS etc.)
 - Developed by the CNCF